PytorchConnectomics/SynAnno/README.md

 # SynAnno

+SynAnno is a tool designed for interactive guided proofreading and correction of synaptic annotations from electron microscopy (EM) volumes.

 ## Live Demo

 A demo is available [here](http://16.170.214.77/reset).

 ## Table of Contents

-SynAnno is a tool designed for proofreading and correcting synaptic annotations from electron microscopy (EM) volumes.

 - [Key Components and Subjects](#key-components-and-subjects)
   - [H01](#h01)